A complete observation of the Law of Nature must engage with Nature in its entirety.

 The late S.N.
 Goenka is to be lauded for his decades of tireless dedication in bringing the Vipassana meditation technique (as purportedly taught by Siddhartha Gautama the Buddha) to a global audience.
-Whilst criticisms have been levelled at the teaching (e.g. particularly the strict regime of the 10-day silent courses, firm moral standpoints or theoretical interpretations), these points of contention are usually over-inflated, factually flawed or, in focusing on the details of course (e.g. “harsh jail-like conditions”), miss the essence of the teaching entirely.
+Whilst criticisms have been levelled at the teaching (e.g. particularly the strict regime of the 10-day silent courses, firm moral standpoints or theoretical interpretations), these points of contention are usually over-inflated, factually flawed or, in focusing on the details of course (e.g. “harsh jail-like conditions”), obscure the essence of the teaching.

-However, is Vipassana dissociative with regards to non-human Nature?
+But is Vipassana dissociative with regards to non-human Nature?

 This warrants a closer look.
 Singh (2007) is critical and believes that: